huntergodina/und-dashboard/README.md

-# University of Nebraska - Omaha Dance Marathon Dashboard
+# University of North Dakota Dance Marathon Dashboard
-This repository represents a dashboard for the UNO dance marathon event day.
+This repository represents a dashboard for the UND dance marathon event day.

 # Getting Started with Create React App